carine-h/carine-h.github.io/posts/blog_10.md

 1. The Latino vote is not a monolith blue bloc and cannot be taken for granted by Democrats
 2. Democrats must tailor their Latino outreach to specific communities, much like the Trump campaign did
 3. The Trump campaign's emphasis on border safety as well as anti-socialism appealed directly to border counties in Texas and Cuban/Venezuelan/Nicaraguan communities in south Florida, respectively
-4. The Trump campaign's ground and air game in Latino-majority communities made a huge difference, especially in relation to Democrats' lack of resource allocation in these places
+4. The Trump campaign's air game in Latino-majority communities made a huge difference, especially in relation to Democrats' lack of resource allocation in these places

 This widespread conversation has prompted me to do a systematic analysis of Democrats' hold on the Latino vote.
 In this blog I explore and test the following narrative: Democrats are losing their grip on the Hispanic voter bloc due to their lack of tailored outreach and campaign resource allocation.
 I'll test this narrative doing the following: